JayTSXF/Lux-AI/Docs/Project/Charter.md

 ## Plan
 ### 1. Research & Design
-Understand the Game Mechanics: Examine Lux AI's rules and objectives, including how agents interact with environment hazards, relics, and energy tiles.
+**Understand the Game Mechanics:** Examine Lux AI's rules and objectives, including how agents interact with environment hazards, relics, and energy tiles.
 **Data Exploration:**
 Review environment data stored in LuxAIGym to understand its structure (e.g., map dimensions, unit attributes).
 Inspect JSON-based replay data for details on agent movements, rewards, and actions across different episodes.
 Algorithm Selection: Decide on the core reinforcement learning (RL) methods (e.g., PPO, SAC, offline RL, or imitation learning approaches) based on the complexity of the state/action space and available replay data.

-Design the Agent Architecture:
+**Design the Agent Architecture:**
 Plan the neural network structure (e.g., CNN for grid-based features, MLP for flattened data).
 Outline how different components (policy network, value function, replay buffer) fit together within the training pipeline.

 ### 2. Development
 **Environment Integration:**
 Set up a robust interface with LuxAIGym to obtain live environment data (e.g., agent positions, tile information).
 Ensure the framework can reset, step through, and render episodes for debugging and testing.

-**Replay Data Handling:**
-Implement scripts to parse JSON replays into 2D tensors, accommodating agent positions, hazards, relic locations, and energy distribution.
-Develop data loaders that can optionally provide offline replay data for model pre-training or fine-tuning.

 **Algorithm & Model Implementation:**
 Write modular code for RL algorithms (on-policy/off-policy) or imitation learning pipelines (e.g., behavior cloning).
 Integrate advanced features if needed (e.g., reward shaping, curriculum learning, or advanced exploration strategies).

-### 3. Training & Testing
+### 3. **Training Phase 1 & Testing**

-**Initial Training on Environment Data:***
+1. **Initial Training on Environment Data**
-Run baseline RL training directly within LuxAIGym to validate the agent’s ability to learn from the live environment.
+   - Perform **baseline RL training** directly within the LuxAIGym environment.
-Log intermediate performance (scores, win rates, etc.) and track convergence.

-**Utilizing Episode Replay Data (Later Stages):**
-Introduce offline training or imitation learning using the JSON replay dataset.
-Convert these replays into 2D/3D tensors that mirror the input format used in live training.
-Compare performance gains from combining live environment data with replay data.
+   - Measure and log **key performance indicators** (e.g., scores, win rates) to track learning progress.
+   - Use these initial results to **validate** the agent’s basic functionality and convergence behavior.

-**Iterative Refinement:**
+2. **Iterative Refinement**
-Perform hyperparameter tuning (learning rate, batch size, reward shaping) to optimize results.
+   - Conduct **hyperparameter tuning** (learning rate, batch size, reward shaping) to optimize training efficiency.
-Evaluate different network architectures and data preprocessing techniques (e.g., normalization, embedding tile types).
+   - Experiment with **alternative model architectures** (e.g., CNN vs. MLP) and data preprocessing techniques (normalization, tile-type embeddings).
+   - Maintain a **change log** of each experiment and systematically compare outcomes.

-**Robust Testing Regimen:**
+3. **Robust Testing Regimen**
-Validate the agent’s performance across diverse scenarios (varying map sizes, hazard densities, and team configurations).
+   - Evaluate the agent’s adaptability to **diverse scenarios**, such as varied map sizes, hazard densities, and team configurations.
-Use automated scripts to run multiple trials and statistically assess improvement over time.
+   - Use **automated scripts** to run multiple trials and gather statistically meaningful performance data (e.g., average rewards, standard deviations, confidence intervals).
+   - Document **improvements over time** to inform future training decisions.

+### 4. **Training Phase 2 & Testing**

+1. **Replay Data Handling**
+   - Implement scripts to **parse JSON replays** into structured formats (e.g., 2D tensors) capturing agent positions, hazards, relic locations, and energy tiles.
+   - Develop **data loaders** capable of batching and feeding this replay data into training pipelines for either **pre-training** or **fine-tuning**.

+2. **Utilizing Episode Replay Data**
+   - Introduce **imitation learning** techniques (e.g., behavior cloning) to leverage human or expert-play data for faster convergence and improved decision-making.
+   - **Convert** replay episodes into 2D/3D tensors consistent with the input formats used in live training, ensuring smooth integration.
+   - **Compare performance** of agents trained solely on environment data against those incorporating both environment and replay data.

+3. **Reintegration & Retraining in LuxAIGym**
+   - **Retrain** or fine-tune the agent directly in the LuxAIGym environment after incorporating insights or weights from the replay-based models.
+   - Conduct another round of **performance evaluations** to verify improvements when returning to a live training context.
+   - Finalize hyperparameters and data-processing strategies in preparation for **final evaluation** and submission.

 ### 4. Evaluation & Submission
 **Performance Analysis:**
 Conduct final evaluations to measure reliability, average score, and win rates across official or custom test scenarios.